Last Updated on October 2, 2023 by Karl Thompson

 - Cohabiting couples are more likely to break up, so relationships have become more unstable.
 A related factor here is that serial monogamy, rather than out and out promiscuity throughout one’s life appears to be the new norm.

-- Finally, it is important not to exaggerate the decline of marriage – most households are still headed by a married couple.
+- Finally, it is important not to exaggerate the decline of marriage.
+Most households are still married couple households.

-Feminists would generally see the decline of marriage as a tradition as a good thing, because traditional marriage is a patriarchal institution.
-Most divorces proceedings are initiated by women which suggests that marriage works less well for women than for men.
+Feminists would generally see the decline of marriage as a good thing, because it is a patriarchal institution.
+Women are more likely to initiate divorces, which suggests that marriage works less well for women than for men.

-However, Radical Feminists would point out that the increase in divorce has not necessarily benefited women – as children go to live with the mother in 90% cases following a divorce, and single parent families (mostly female) suffer higher levels of poverty and stigma.
+However, Radical Feminists would point out that the increase in divorce has not necessarily benefited women.
+Children go to live with the mother in 85% cases following a divorce.
+Single parent families (mostly female) suffer higher levels of poverty and stigma.

 The New Right/ Functionalists

 The decline of marriage and increase in divorce reflect the fact that we are part of a consumer society where individual choice is central to life.
-The end of the ideology of the nuclear family is seen as good, and Postmodernists tend to reject the idea that the traditional married nuclear family is better than other family forms, so these trends are not a significant problem for either the individual or society.
+Postmodernists think the end of the nuclear family ideology is good.
+They reject the idea that the traditional married nuclear family is better than other family forms, so these trends are not a significant problem for either the individual or society.

-People now delay getting married not only because of needing to establish a career first, but also because of the increased cost of mortgages and weddings, and because of the increased fear of getting divorced – with cohabiting the new norm before marriage.
+People now delay getting married not only because of needing to establish a career first, but also because of the increased cost of mortgages and weddings.
+People may also choose to cohabit rather than marry because of the fear of divorce.

 New institutions also emerge to help us cope with the insecurities of modern relationships – marriage guidance and pre-nuptial agreements are two of the most obvious.